 and has received much praise for its labyrinthine but understandable mystery.
 It has another book in the same universe by the same author, The Fold

 - Action Survivor: The survivors at the end

 - Apocalypse How: Humanity will be eaten by extra-dimensional monsters if there's too many psychic presences on Earth.
 The Kvach Building prevents this.

-- Applied Phlebotinum: There's a lot of going on in the Kavach Building.
+- Applied Phlebotinum: There's a lot of it going on in the Kavach Building.

 - Artifact of Doom: Some residents suspect the building might be this.
 It's actually the only thing preventing the Apocalypse.